DanWahlin/marvel-mcp/README.md

 </div>

 **NOTE**: Marvel recently retired their API so it is no longer available unfortunately.
-I'm leaving this post up for historical purposes since the approach is still relevant for MCP servers.
+I'm leaving this repo up for historical purposes since the approach is still relevant for MCP servers.
 If you'd like to see a similar example, check out my [DC Comics MCP server](https://github.com/DanWahlin/dc-comics-mcp).

 MCP Server for the [Marvel Developer API](https://developer.marvel.com/documentation/getting_started), enabling interaction with characters and comics data. *The main goal of the project is to show how an MCP server can be used to interact with APIs.*